-Council one of their full-time members who holds a primary appointment in that department.
-The election shall be held by democratic process.
-Complaints concerning the occurrence of undemocratic selections of representatives shall be brought to the attention of the chair of the Faculty Council.
+Faculty members have the power and obligation to elect Faculty Council representatives (see Article 2.3).
+Elections shall be held by democratic process.
+Complaints concerning the occurrence of undemocratic selections of representatives shall be brought to the attention of the Chair of the Faculty Council.

-d.
-The at-large representatives shall be nominated by a nominating committee (see Article 3:6b) and shall be elected by the full-time members of the faculty.
-The dean shall be requested to supply the nominating committee with a list of the preclinical and clinical science departments and rosters of the full-time faculty members with primary appointments in each department.
-Five at-large representatives shall be from preclinical departments and five shall be from clinical science departments.
+- a.
+Departmental representatives: When the term of a departmental representatives is coming to an end, the dean shall inform all full-time faculty members of that department.
+The department shall elect its new representative no later than April 30 of each year, with newly elected members beginning their terms of office on the following July 1.
+To be eligible to serve as a departmental representative to the Faculty Council, a faculty member must be appointed full-time and hold a primary appointment in that department. - b.
+At-large representatives: The at-large representatives shall be nominated by the Nomination and Elections committee (see Article 3:6b) and shall be elected by the full-time members of the faculty.
+The dean shall be requested to supply the Nomination and Elections committee with a list of the basic and clinical science departments and rosters of the full-time faculty members with primary appointments in each department.
+Five at-large representatives shall be elected from basic science departments and five shall be elected from clinical science departments.
 There shall be at least two nominees for each of these positions.
-Those nominees who are not elected shall serve as alternates in the order of votes received (see 3:4).
-In each three-year cycle beginning with the adoption of these amendments, one preclinical and one clinical at-large representatives shall be elected in each of the second and third years.
-Upon adoption of these amendments, the at-large representatives who are then serving may complete their terms of office.
+Those nominees who are not elected shall serve as alternates in the order of votes received (see Article 3:4).
+The terms of at-large Faculty Council members shall be staggered such that one or two basic science and one or two clinical science representatives are elected each year.
+No more than one at-large representative shall be from a single department or VAMC service group.